Hantu Gangster

 Hantu Gangster is a 2012 Malaysian horror comedy film directed by Namewee.
 The film stars Namewee, Amber Chia, Farid Kamil, Diana Danielle, Dato Jalaluddin Hassan, David Arumugam, Reshmonu and others.

 Plot

-In a small town in Klang, a rogue named Te Sai (Namewee) steals a ring during a gangster's memorial ceremony, unaware that it is haunted.
-The ring contains the spirits of three former gang leaders who begin to haunt Te Sai as he carries it.
-Te Sai soon discovers that the trio was killed by a traitor whose personal agenda threatens the very foundation of unity among the three gangs.
-Guided by the ghosts, Te Sai must now do everything he can to unify the gangs and prevent a tragedy that could result in the deaths of many innocents.
+In a small town in Klang, a rogue named Te Sai (played by Namewee) steals a ring during a gangster's memorial ceremony, unaware that it is haunted.
+The ring contains the spirits of three former gang leaders, who begin to haunt Te Sai as he carries it.
+He soon discovers that the trio was killed by a traitor whose personal agenda threatens the very foundation of unity among the three gangs.
+Guided by the ghosts, Te Sai must do everything he can to unify the gangs and prevent a tragedy that could result in the deaths of many innocents.